Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: A Primer on Combinatorial Data Augmentation

 While we explain CDA based on RTT-based positioning, CDA can work well with other GP algorithms according to available PEs, extending its usage into various applications.
 For example, when the multi-path profile of a wireless propagation is given in terms of AoA, AoD, and delay as in \cite{han2018sensing}, it is possible to find multiple PELs by selecting a few paths among the entire ones.
 Besides, CDA helps quantify the current position estimate's reliability from the spatial distribution of PELs, helping PDR to combine multiple position estimates.
 The latter is verified in the sequel.

-It is worth noting that a few existing works use analogous approaches to CDA.
+It is worth noting that a few existing works use similar approaches to CDA.
 For example, a \emph{least median square algorithm} (LMeS) is developed in \cite{Qiao2014} that a PEL with the minimum median square error is considered the user's location.
 In \cite{Chen1999}, a \emph{residual weighting algorithm} (RWGH) is proposed by more weighting a PEL with a smaller residual error.
-On the other hand, the above algorithms utilize only limited information embedded in PELs.
-If other information is used together, there is room for accuracy enhancement.
-In the following section, we suggest new approaches by unleashing the full potential of CDA and verify their superiorities by comparing with the above existing works.
+Despite the similarity, the above algorithms are categorized into GP since they do not reflect each PEL's distinct feature, which is DP's domain.
+In the following section, we suggest new approaches to unleashing the full potential of PELs and verify the proposed algorithms' superiorities by comparing them with the above prior works.